The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 Rob Pickels 01:53

 You do in fact, and I think you’re actually the backbone.
-I don’t She’s not a guest.
-She’s like the backbone of labs at this point.
+I don’t – she’s not a guest.
+She’s like the backbone of Fast Talk Labs at this point.
 But I think we’re going to talk about that more as we get into it.

 Trevor Connor 02:03